bfrearson/bfrearson.github.io/_pages/home.md

 - Regularly delivered teaching sermons to a congregation of 150+ members
 - Hosted, produced, edited and published a [weekly podcast](https://thebcec.org.uk/series/a-b-side-podcast/)
 - Recorded and edited a weekly [YouTube channel](https://www.youtube.com/c/TheBCEC)
-- Implemented and maintained a weekly livestream including a live band
+- Implemented and maintained a weekly livestream including music
 - Managed several teams of volunteer leaders

 #### Examiner, Cambridge International and OCR